 Mortgage assumption can make the most financial sense for buyers when:

 - Current mortgage rates are much higher than the assumable rate: For example, if current rates are 5-6% and the assumable rate is 2-3%, 2-4% savings over five years can add up to tens of thousands of dollars.
-This discount on interest costs is often the biggest benefit.

 - The buyer plans to stay in the home long enough to realize savings: If the buyer only lives in the home for 2-3 years but assumed a 5-year term, they may not benefit as much versus getting a new competitive 2-3 year mortgage.
 Maximizing the savings requires staying home for most or all of the term.